Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/dynamic.rst

 Note that these objects can still be rotated with :doc:`Logic Bricks </game_engine/logic/index>` or Python code.
 Their physics meshes will update when you do these rotations -- so collisions will be based on the new orientations.

-For more documentation, see the :doc:`Top BGE Physics page </game_engine/physics/index>`.
+For more documentation, see the general :doc:`physics page </game_engine/physics/index>`.

 Options